Souchy/Celebi/Espeon/readme.md

-# Espeon is the server
+# Espeon is the game server

 ## General Practice :